How to Write a Resume Headline

 IT Professional with Ten Years of Experience in Software Support

 - Skilled at operating in a wide range of platforms.

 - Experience training interns and new hires in various software.

 - Capable of explaining complex software issues in easy-to-understand terms.

 Sales Executive with Experience in Insurance and Healthcare Management

 Created and implemented sales strategies to achieve 35% revenue growth per year.
 Highly effective management skills; able to motivate sales force and design incentive programs to achieve short- and long-term sales goals.

-For more examples of how to incorporate a headline into your resume, have a look at these articles: “Resume Example With a Headline,” “Resume Example With a Headline and Profile, and “Resume Formats With Examples.”
+For more examples of how to incorporate a headline into your resume, have a look at these samples, along with templates you can download: “Resume Example With a Headline,” “Resume Example With a Headline and Profile, and “Resume Formats With Examples.”